 In busy town centres there are specific parking areas and clear no-parking zones.
 In these areas users will be prevented from ending their ride unless they are at one of these specific parking locations.
 Information relating to each town or city can be found on the Spin/TIER App and riders are encouraged to always locate the parking areas before they start riding.

 In predominantly residential areas, Spin e-scooters are “free-floating” so they can be parked in most places in the service area’s riding zones.
 They may appear like they are left behind but they are not.
 Riders must park responsibly and never block access for other road users, including driveways, bus stops and shop entrances.
 Users must park without blocking the pavement.

-A parked scooter can either be picked up by the next user or will be collected and ‘rebalanced’ meaning they will be moved to areas with higher demand by the Spin team.
+A parked scooter can either be picked up by the next user or will be collected and ‘rebalanced’ meaning they will be moved to areas with higher demand by the operator.

-We do recommend users park at existing deployment locations in residential areas (marked with a Blue P) so the scheme is easily accessible to all users.
-In Basildon, Spin is also trialling ‘incentivised parking locations’ where users are rewarded with ride credit for parking there.
+We do recommend parking at existing deployment locations in residential areas (marked with a P) so the scheme is easily accessible to all riders.
+Riders are also educated on parking best practice.

 Spin has partnered with London Vision to provide a framework of training materials for riders, which is incorporated into a disability awareness safety module that can be accessed online, in-app and via in-person training events.
 Riders can also use the bell on the e-scooter to alert pedestrians that an e-scooter is approaching.
 All of Spin’s e-scooters are equipped with labels in braille too, which includes contact information for Spin’s customer support team.